FF-Plugins-Active/FF_HTTP_LHV/README.md

 So, there will be no impact on `Unreal project's` performance but be cautious if you need specific thread (like game, render or audio) for your operations.

 ## PLATFORM SUPPORT
 We won't have a plan to support other platforms like Linux, Mac, Android and iOS.
-If you need other platform, build your library and implement it to your fork.
+If you need other platforms, build your library and implement it to your fork.

 ## ENGINE SUPPORT
 We support "only" current engine release.
 We update our plugin "after one month" when there is a new one.
 (For example, current engine release at December 2023 is Unreal Engine 5.3.2.
 We only support this version.
 When 5.4 released, we will update it after one month and there will be no 5.3 support.
 If you need it, it is your responsibility to solve breaking changes on your fork.)

 ## DEVELOPMENT SUPPORT
-If you need a support about "HTTP Server libraries", post issue on their GitHub repo.
+If you need support about "HTTP Server libraries", post issue on their GitHub repo.
 We just implement their library to Unreal Engine.